joed3/eigenMT/README.md

 Command line argument        | Description
 ---------------------------  |-------------
 CHROM                        | Chromosome ID.
 Indicates which chromosome the analysis will be performed on.
 Must match the ID used in the Matrix-eQTL SNP-gene tests file.

---QTL
-Filename for Matrix-eQTL SNP-gene tests file.
-See qtls.txt for an example.
+QTL                          | Filename for Matrix-eQTL SNP-gene tests file.
+See `example/qtls.txt` for an example.

---GEN
-Genotype matrix in Matrix-eQTL format.
+GEN                          | Genotype matrix in Matrix-eQTL format.
 Can accept either hardcoded or dosage based genotypes.
 Missing genotypes must be encoded as NA and will be imputed to the mean genotype during correction.
-See genotypes.txt for an example.

---GENPOS
-Matrix-eQTL genotype position file.
-See positions.txt for an example.
+See `example/genotypes.txt` for an example.

---var_thresh
-Threshold for amount of variance explained in the genotype correlation matrix.
+GENPOS                       | Matrix-eQTL genotype position file.
+See `example/positions.txt` for an example. var_thresh                   | Threshold for amount of variance explained in the genotype correlation matrix.
 Default is 99% variance explained.
 Increasing this threshold will increase estimates of effective number of tests (M_eff) and decrease accuracy of the approximation.

---OUT
-Output filename.
-Output format is described below.
+OUT                          | Output filename.
+Output format is described below. window                       | Window size parameter.

---window
-Window size parameter.
 Determines what size of disjoint windows to split genotype matrices for each gene into.
 Default is 200 SNPs.
 We recommend using a window size of at least 50 SNPs up to 200 SNPs to balance accuracy and speed.

 Output
 ------------